jtmerwin/Evolution-2024-Poster/README.md

 # Supplementary Methodological Information

-PacBio sequence of a _Ramphastos vitellinus ariel_ Alongside 23 other taxa, including a zebra finch reference downloaded from NCBI
+We PacBio sequenced a _Ramphastos vitellinus ariel_ and compared that genome to publically available whole genomes for 23 other taxa, including a zebra finch reference downloaded from NCBI

-Assemblies mapped using RagTag to zebra finch reference
+PacBio scaffolds were mapped to Zebra Finch pseudo-chromosomes using RagTag.

 Orthologs identified using BUSCO, amino acids and nucleotides aligned using MACSE